eebasso/WarpX/Docs/source/dataanalysis/sensei.rst

 configuration that was generated using the ParaView GUI on a representative dataset.

-.. _lpa_pv:
+.. _fig_lpa_pv:
 .. figure:: https://data.kitware.com/api/v1/item/5c05b6388d777f2179d207ae/download
+   :alt: Rendering of 10 3D iso-surfaces of j using ParaView Catalyst.
+The upper left quadrant has been clipped away to reveal inner structure.

    Rendering of 10 3D iso-surfaces of j using ParaView Catalyst.
-The upper left quadrant has been clipped away to reveal innner structure.
+The upper left quadrant has been clipped away to reveal inner structure.

 The renderings in these runs were configured using a representative dataset which was obtained by running the simulation for a few time steps at a lower